hhvm/hhvm.com/_posts/2022-07-11-experimenting-with-nix-github-actions-and-visual-studio-code.markdown

 ### For Visual Studio Code Users

-We provided a Visual Studio Code workspace to develop HHVM.
+We provide a Visual Studio Code workspace to develop HHVM.
 To set up the VS Code based HHVM development environment on any Linux or macOS machines: